GSA/digitalgov.gov/content/news/2015/04/2015-04-24-sharing-the-essentials-of-animated-gifs-for-public-services.md

 In order to help meet those challenges, she suggested:

   * Ensure animated content is sufficiently described in text, using best practices outlined on [WebAccessibility.com](https://www.webaccessibility.com/).
-  * Ensure elements like blink or flash are in a safe threshold (the guideline is to avoid anything that flashes more than three times a second) using [best practices](https://www.webaccessibility.com/best_practices.php?best_practice_id=1342) and the open source [PEAT epilepsy analysis tool](http://trace.wisc.edu/peat/).
+  * Ensure elements like blink or flash are in a safe threshold (the guideline is to avoid anything that flashes more than three times a second) using [best practices](https://www.webaccessibility.com/resource-library/platform/?platform=11) and the open source [photosensitive epilepsy analysis tool (PEAT)](https://trace.umd.edu/peat/).

 [Accessibility for Animated Gifs](https://s3.amazonaws.com/digitalgov/_legacy-img/2015/04/Accessibility-for-Animated-Gifs-Victoria-Wales-USAgov-GobiernoUSAgov.pptx) (.pptx PowerPoint presentation Presentation, 3 MB)